sebranchett/modulefiles/README.md

 ## Files description

-In `apps` directory, there is a bash script that can be used to run the application.
+In the `apps` directory, there is a bash script that can be used to run the application.

 The `.lua` file in the `modulefiles` directory contains the definition of the module, including where to find the application itself.